philhawksworth/jamstack-comments-engine/src/index.md

 layout: layouts/base.njk
 ---

 This example uses a comments system which is litte more than a form handler and Lambda function from Netlify.
-HAve a look around and then perhaps get a version of your own to tinker with.
+Have a look around and then perhaps get a version of your own to tinker with.

 ## Posts